gerashegalov/gerashegalov.github.io/_posts/2013-06-28-basic-authentication-of-JobTracker-webui.md

   </login-config>
 {% endhighlight %}

-Now you need to define the realm jtRealm that is referenced in web.xml.
-For this, you create a new file `webapps/job/WEB-INF/jetty-web.xml`
+Now we need to define the realm jtRealm that is referenced in web.xml.
+For this, we create a new file `webapps/job/WEB-INF/jetty-web.xml`

 {% highlight xml %}
 <Configure class="org.mortbay.jetty.webapp.WebAppContext">